-- Disconnect and lock out power before servicing. - · Discharge all capacitors before servicing. - Use compressor with grounded system only. - Molded electrical plug must be used in all applications. - Refer to original equipment wiring diagrams. - Electrical connections must be made by qualified electrical personnel. - Failure to follow these warnings could result in serious personal injury.
+- Disconnect and lock out power before servicing. - Discharge all capacitors before servicing. - Use compressor with grounded system only. - Molded electrical plug must be used when required. - · Refer to original equipment wiring diagrams. - Electrical connections must be made by qualified electrical personnel. - Failure to follow these warnings could result in serious personal injury.